brightcat1/black_jack_rust/README.md

 ```
 cargo run
 ```
-Then, you can play this game by accessing
+After running above command, you can play this game by accessing
 ```
 localhost:8080
 ```